Here's when you can expect higher interest rates on savings

 Investing is another potential hedge against inflation.
 Returns are never guaranteed, but there is the potential for higher gains than you can get otherwise.
 If you won't need the money for, say, more than five years, then investing can be smart.

-That said, it's not a spot for your emergency savings — recent volatility shows why you don't want all of your money tied up in a riskier investment — which you'll want in an FDIC-insured savings account.
+That said, it's not a spot for your emergency savings — recent market volatility shows why you don't want all of your money tied up in a riskier investment — which you'll want in an FDIC-insured savings account.

 Currently, my emergency fund is sitting in the same savings account I've had since I graduated from college.
 It's not earning much, but that's OK.
 Low rates aren't forever, and I know it's secure.